swesley/orclapex-rw-server/README.md

 - Bathe in delicious log data (who, what, when, how long)

 Identify those poorly performing reports by comparing the start and finish time.

+I also raved about this on [#ThanksOGB](http://www.grassroots-oracle.com/2019/10/ogb-appreciation-day-oracle-reports-queue-monitoring.html) day.